-The Helmholtz-Centre for Environmental Research – UFZ invites you to participate to the 3rd International Metaproteome Symposium with the topic “Microbiome Research and Integrating Metaproteomics into a Multi-Omics Pipeline”.
+The Helmholtz-Centre for Environmental Research – UFZ and the German Network for Bioinformatics Infrastructure - de.NBI invites you to participate to the 3rd International Metaproteome Symposium with the topic “Microbiome Research and Integrating Metaproteomics into a Multi-Omics Pipeline”.

 The symposium is the leading event in the field of metaproteomics with an average of around 60 attending international scientists.